danigb/scorejs/API.md

 ## `chord`

-Create a chord (a parallel structure of notes)
+Create a collection of simultaneus notes

+You can specify a collection of pitches, durations and attributes and `chord` will arrange them as a collection of notes in simultaneus layout

 ### Parameters